Tak783/healthmax/README.md

 8. Add missing UI states — e.g., when Apple Health permission is skipped
 9. Show notification for re-engagmemt after user closes the app
 10. Other suggestions as doumented earlier in README
+-
+12. Use Swift Data + Cryptokit and Keychain instead of User Defaults for Security reasons disucssed earlier
+13. Background refresh as discussed earlier
+14. Biometric unlock for security reasons
+16. Add an upsell screen for blood type as its an odd thing to ask
+17. Add jailbreak check to block users from using the app if its jailkbroken
+18. Accessibilty (even with colour scheme) & voice over
+19. Adhere to this `https://codershigh.github.io/guidelines/ios/human-interface-guidelines/technologies/healthkit/index.html` i.e. refering to HealthKit or using apples Icons
+20. Ask for biomteric enrolment again if a user takes a screenshot, only then can it be saved

 Thank you for your consideration :)